Why US Brokerage Accounts of American Expats are Being Closed

 Introduction: Banking Service Restrictions Present New Problem for Americans Abroad

 Americans abroad are being informed by U.S. banks and brokerage firms with increasing frequency that their accounts have been restricted or even closed due to their status as non-U.S. residents.
-These actions are being taken by a broad range of U.S. financial institutions and notably include Morgan Stanley, Fidelity, Merrill Lynch and Wells Fargo.
+These actions are being taken by a broad range of U.S. financial institutions and notably include Morgan Stanley, Fidelity, Merrill Lynch, Ameriprise, TIAA, Edward Jones, Wells Fargo, USAA, UBS and many other institutions.
 This follows on the heels of widespread action by non-U.S. financial institutions to revoke and refuse services to expat Americans as a result of the Foreign Account Tax Compliance Act (FATCA).
 Consequently, Americans abroad find it increasingly difficult to locate banking and investment services both in the U.S. and abroad.
 Even where they remain welcome as clients, the range of services and product availability is typically restricted.

 This Thun Research article briefly discusses reasons behind brokerage account restrictions and proposes solutions for frustrated U.S. expat investors.
 Please also view the American Expat Account Closure webinar for more information on finding an American expat friendly brokerage.